The Most Effective Way to Get Peace of Mind as a Landlord, Tenant, or Renter

 Some policies may be a small monthly expense but well worth the investment in the event of fire, water or mold damages occurring at your property.

-“Our team witnessed a property fire claim loss this year where a landlord renting to her own daughter missed the mark in this regard.
+“Our team witnessed a property fire claim loss this year in Baldwin Park, CA where a landlord renting to her own daughter missed the mark in this regard.
 Sadly the fire (started by a burning candle) destroyed large sections of her property along with the vast majority of her daughter’s furniture and belongings.
 Making matters worse, her daughter/tenant failed to seek out her own insurance policy as a tenant.
 If she had, it would have provided a degree of protection.
 Can you imagine having to replace all of your day to day items used in your home or business all at once?
 Overwhelming to say the least but even more so without any financial restitution…”

 Be Well Informed and Prepared